Edvinas01/chat-rooms/README.md

-# oauth2-chat
+# spring-boot-chat
-Chat application which uses oauth2 to authorize users.
+Chat application which uses jwt's to authenticate users.